MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/HexadecimalValues.md

 1. Repeat for all Hex values

 ::: tip You'll Need a Calculator for this
 Raising 16 to increasing powers is not easy to do in your head.
-And, in the above example, you may notice each Hex place value grows substantially.
+And, in the above example, notice each Hex place value grows substantially.
 This is why Base 16 results in very compact numbers that represent large Decimal values
 :::

 16^2